The following batteries are installed on the Audi-100:

 Battery parameters

-Voltage and capacity: in the designation 12 V / 40 Ah, the first number (12 V), of course, indicates voltage.
-Behind the slash is the current that the battery is able to give per unit of time - Ah means ampere-hours.
-This is the nominal capacity of the battery, measured under regulatory conditions.
-In practice, only ⅔ of the indicated ampere-hours should be calculated; with an older battery, only half.
+Voltage and capacity: in the designation 12 V/40 Ah, the first number (12 V) of course indicates the voltage.
+Behind the slash is the current that the battery is capable of delivering per unit of time - Ah means ampere-hours.
+This is the nominal capacity of the battery, measured according to regulatory conditions.
+In practice, you should only count on ⅔ of the indicated ampere-hours; with an older battery only half.

-Cold cranking current: 220 A or 300 A indicates the amount of current that the battery can provide at a temperature of minus 18°C.
+Cold cranking current: the number 220 A or 300 A indicates the current that the battery can provide at a temperature of minus 18°C.

-Type number: A five-digit number is used by all German battery manufacturers to identify the battery.
+Type number: a five-digit number used by all German battery manufacturers to identify the battery.
 For the Audi-100, the corresponding numbers are 54045 or 56318.
-The first number (5) means the battery voltage is 12 V. The following numbers 40 or 63 indicate the capacity of the battery.
-The last two numbers indicate design features such as model, polarity, venting hose and flare.
+The first number (5) indicates the battery voltage of 12 V. The following digits 40 or 63 indicate the battery capacity.
+The last two digits indicate design features such as model, polarity, gas bleed hose and flange.